itsMajid-dev/apk_editor/README.md

 </p>

 > [!WARNING]
-> The software is completely written with Python and is close source.
-Message <a href='https://github.com/itsMajid-dev'>me</a> to get the source code
+> This software is completely written in Python and is free, but the source is close.
+Message me to get the source code

 Android software analysis (apk)